The Pros and Cons of Using a Letter of Protection in a Personal Injury Case

 2) A letter of protection can protect your credit

-A letter of protection can protect your credit rating in situations where you have incurred medical bills from a hospital or emergency room visit.
-Sometimes, if medical provider bills are left unpaid, the bills are sent to a collection agency, which affects your credit rating.
+A letter of protection can protect your credit rating in situations where you have incurred high medical bills.
+Sometimes, if medical bills are left unpaid, the bills are sent to a collection agency, which affects your credit rating.
 But Coye Law Firm’s letter of protection specifically states that the doctor’s office cannot send unpaid bills to a collection agency.
 (Click here to learn more about paying medical bills after an accident in Florida.)

 Note: There are some doctor’s offices that will only use their own letter of protection, and specific language preventing unpaid bills from being sent to a collection agency may vary depending on the letter.